vrctxl/VideoTXL/README.md

 # VideoTXL
-Prefabs for sync and local video players built from common components.
+Prefabs for video players and A/V support.
+Sync and local-only flavors of the video player are available, with multiple shared plugin components.

+## Sync Video Player
+The general purpose video player for worlds.
+Supports the following features:

+* Optional support for all shared components listed below
+* AVPro and Unity Video backend supported.
+Auto-selected by default but can be manually set.
+* Streams or videos
+* Video seeking and current position / duration
+* Video looping
+* Local resync
+* Track queueing (by opening the load URL field, pasting a URL, then closing the field without committing)
+* Locking and access control with whitelist support
+* Static playlists (will eventually be runtime editable)
+* Event system for custom plugins

+## Local Video Player Features
 Local video players can be useful for playing a burned in stream during a live event, or for populating screens in multiple booths in a showcase hall.

-## Local Video Player Features
 * Optional support for all shared components listed below
 * Setup with either AVPro or Unity video player source
 * Streams or videos
 * Loop and resume last position options
+* Supports zone triggers to start or stop playback
 * Supports burned-in URLs at multiple quality levels that can be user-selected at runtime

-## Sync Video Player Features (WIP)
-* Optional support for all shared components listed below
-* Primarily AVPro-based
-* Streams or videos
-* Video seeking and current position / duration
+* Event system for custom plugins

 ## Shared Components
 ### Screen Manager